Höfði: Local legend

 The memoirs of one of the earliest occupants of Höfði state that the house is inhabited by the spirit of a young woman.
 Accounts vary on who she is but most commonly she is either a suicide or drowning victim.
 John Greenway, who inhabited the house in 1952, insisted that it be sold and the British consulate moved elsewhere, because of what he called "bumps in the night".
 He even applied for special permission from the Foreign Office to do so.
 That same year the house was sold back to the Icelandic government.

 Popular local legends differ from the accounts of the house's inhabitants; the most popular of which is that the house is a Viking burial site.
 For this reason locals say the liquor cabinet of the house is frequently raided by spirits.

-The legend has even gained recognition by the Foreign Ministry who have officially stated that "We do not confirm or deny that the Hofdi has a ghost."
+The legend has even gained recognition by the Foreign Ministry, who have officially stated that "We do not confirm or deny that the Höfði has a ghost."